 What is a cover page for a resume?

 If you’re unsure about how to start, get inspired by looking at a professional cover letter sample first, and remember to make a different cover page for every job you apply to.
-Here’s how:
+We’ll show you how.

 How to make a cover page for a resume